 So what are our charitable aims?

-THE RELIEF OF THOSE IN NEED, BY REASON OF YOUTH, AGE, ILL-HEALTH, DISABILITY, FINANCIAL HARDSHIP OR OTHER DISADVANTAGE IN WALSALL AND THE UK;
+THE RELIEF OF THOSE IN NEED, BY REASON OF YOUTH, AGE, ILL-HEALTH, DISABILITY, FINANCIAL HARDSHIP OR OTHER DISADVANTAGE IN SANDWELL AND THE UK;

 In order to make this opportunity available, we will have access to land which we can re-purpose by means of:

 - Hosting work shops so you can sit and talk, share information and knowledge with each other and qualified members of the community